 What is the Professional Science Master’s program in Zoo, Aquarium and Animal Shelter Management?

 Our Professional Science Master’s (PSM) degree program is aimed at students with an undergraduate degree in Biology, Zoology, Wildlife Biology, or Animal Science who plan to pursue applied careers with organizations such as animal shelters, zoos, or aquariums.
 Undergraduate science majors need business skills to succeed in management and be among the most qualified job candidates.
 Our degree provides both the coursework and experience related to running a business with animals in a variety of capacities.
 Employers value these real-world job skills as well as the advanced science coursework accomplished by our graduates.
-Please see About Our Program for more information.
+Please see our program homepage for more information.

 What is the deadline for applications?